pfsense/docs/source/development/executing-commands-at-boot-time.rst

   <shellcmd>mycommand -a -b -c 123</shellcmd>

-Where “mycommand -a -b -c 123” is the command to run.
+Where "mycommand -a -b -c 123" is the command to run.
 Multiple lines may be added to execute multiple commands.
 Save the changes and restore the modified configuration.